 The current updating status of the INE municipal register is considered to be excellent.
 On the other hand, the last available version of the municipal register database will always be used.
 These facts cause a very high linking rate between the sample of persons 16 years of age or over in the EAPS and the Municipal Register Database.

 The calculation of variation coefficients of the EAPS main variables is carried out each time the survey is compiled and are disseminated in its publication and in subsequent quality reports.
-For further details, visit chapter 4 Main Results in the EAPS website or chapter 8 Detailed Results.
+For further details, visit sampling errors in the EAPS website.

 Mobility has low incidence, therefore the EAPS sample that changes from one year to the other in the municipality of residence is low.
 For this reason, the results for the national group and more aggregated data are basically obtained for the Autonomous Communities insomuch as it is allowed by statistical secrecy and the variation coefficient of the estimators.